FN4806/VFD_Clock/README.md

 - Temperature Sensing Module
 - Custom EEPROM-Based BCD to Hexidecimal Segment Decoder
 - SPI Interfacing with 2x Shift Registers
-- Discrete Segement Control Logic Using AND, OR and NOT gates
+- Discrete Segement Control
+ - AND Chips
+ - OR Chips
-- Vol
+ - NOT Chips
+- Segment Voltage Control Using AN

 ## Firmware